Skip to content

 The Cloudflare Web Application Firewall (Cloudflare WAF) checks incoming web and API requests and filters undesired traffic based on sets of rules called rulesets.

-This page will guide you through some basic concepts and the recommended initial steps for configuring the WAF to get immediate protection against the most common attacks.
+This page will guide you through the recommended initial steps for configuring the WAF to get immediate protection against the most common attacks.

 Before you begin